krateoplatformops/azuredevops-provider-kog-chart/README.md

 Main components of the chart:

 - **RestDefinitions**: These are the core resources needed to manage resources leveraging the Krateo OASGen Provider.
-In this case, they refers to the OpenAPI Specification to be used for the creation of the Custom Resources (CRs) that represent GitHub resources.
+In this case, they refers to the OpenAPI Specification to be used for the creation of the Custom Resources (CRs) that represent Azure DevOps resources.
 They also define the operations that can be performed on those resources.
 Once the chart is installed, RestDefinitions will be created and as a result, specific controllers will be deployed in the cluster to manage the resources defined with those RestDefinitions.

 - **ConfigMaps**: Refer directly to the OpenAPI Specification content in the `/assets` folder.

-- **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub REST API.
+- **/assets** folder: Contains the selected OpenAPI Specification files for the Azure DevOps REST API.

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
-These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider.
+These examples demonstrate how to create and manage Azure DevOps resources using the Krateo Azure DevOps Provider KOG.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin) that is used as a proxy to resolve some inconsistencies of the Azure DevOps REST API.
 The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin/blob/main/README.md)